-- Level 1: Unadjusted quoted prices in active markets for identical, unrestricted assets or liabilities. - Level 2: Prices determined using other significant observable inputs.
-Observable inputs are inputs that other market participants would use in valuing a portfolio instrument.
-These may include quoted prices for similar securities, interest rates, foreign exchange rates, prepayment speeds, credit risk and others. - Level 3: Prices determined using significant unobservable inputs.
+Level 1: Unadjusted quoted prices in active markets for identical, unrestricted assets or liabilities.

+Prices determined using other significant observable inputs.
+Observable inputs are inputs that other market participants

+Level 2: would use in valuing a portfolio instrument.
+These may include quoted prices for similar securities, interest rates, foreign exchange rates, prepayment speeds, credit risk and others.

+Prices determined using significant unobservable inputs.
 In situations where quoted prices or observable inputs are unavailable (for example, when there is little or no market activity for an investment at the end of the period), unobservable inputs may be used.
 Unobservable inputs reflect the Plan Administrator's own assumptions about the factors market participants would use in valuing a portfolio instrument, and would be based on the best information available.

 A financial instrument's categorization within the valuation hierarchy is based upon the lowest level of input that is significant to the fair value measurement.
+Changes in valuation techniques may result in transfers in or out of an investment's assigned level within the hierarchy.
+Transfers between fair value hierarchy levels are recognized at the end of the period.

 The primary Level 3 assets are Real Estate and Private Equity/Venture Capital investments.
 The fair value of the real estate investment funds are based on the Net Asset Value (NAV) of the ownership interest in the funds.
 NAV information is received from the investment advisers and is primarily derived from third-party real estate appraisals for the properties owned.
-The fair value for the private equity/venture capital partnership investments are based on our share of the estimated fair values for the underlying investments held by these partnerships as reported in their audited financial statements.
+The fair value for the private equity/venture capital partnership investments is based on our share of the estimated fair values for the underlying investments held by these partnerships as reported in their audited financial statements.
 The valuation techniques and inputs for the Level 3 assets have been consistently applied for all periods presented.
 The investment advisers are selected by the XRIC.
 The authority for monitoring the valuation process of all investments is delegated by the XRIC to the Chief Investment Officer to whom the Xerox Trust Investment group reports.
 The Trust Investment group meets with investment advisers and performs quarterly reviews of the funds' fair value measurements with investment advisers comparing those valuations to similar funds' valuations outside of the Master Trust.
 Any changes in the fair value measurements are followed up and brought to the XRIC's attention at their quarterly meetings.

-According to the hierarchy, each fund was assigned a level 1, 2 or 3, based on where each fund's assets were invested in.
+According to the hierarchy, each security was assigned a level 1, 2 or 3, based on the policy established by the Company.